William Henry Redmond: Joanne Ena Lynn

-Joanne Ena Lynn (born April 20, 1938), 11, left her home at 8:00 a.m. on September 19, 1949 to walk to Hemlock Central School along State Road 15-A in Hemlock, New York.
-Local reports stated that Lynn was dressed in a red sweater, white socks, a blue and white candy-striped frock, and tan shoes.
-She was five feet two inches tall, weighed 118 pounds, and was characterised as "a normal, happy girl" who looked forward to going to the Hemlock fair on the weekend.

-Two drivers who saw a girl matching her description wandering in a rural area towards a 1938-to-1940 grey vehicle with Pennsylvania licence plates reported seeing her last an eighth of a mile from her home.
-That afternoon, Lynn's mother called the police after she failed to return home.
-Livingston County Sheriff Donald McColl immediately issued a fourteen-state warning for the alleged car after the kidnapping.
-Police bloodhounds tromped through dense woodlands as search teams investigated the area's surrounding hills, gullies, and lakes.
-Spotters from aeroplanes also searched for the girl.
-After four days, the National Guard was sent in, and on September 24, while harvesting butternuts four miles from Hemlock, 14-year-old Norma Marsden discovered Lynn's body face-down in a ditch 200 yards off Road 15-A.
+Joanne Ena Lynn (born April 20, 1938), 11, left her home at 8:00 a.m. on September 19, 1949, to walk to Hemlock Central School in Hemlock, New York.
+Two drivers who saw a girl matching her description wandering in a rural area towards a grey vehicle with Pennsylvania licence plates reported seeing her last an eighth of a mile from her home.
+On September 24, while harvesting butternuts four miles from Hemlock, 14-year-old Norma Marsden discovered Lynn's body face-down in a ditch 200 yards off Road 15-A.